Football in Nepal

-Football is one of the major and the most popular sports of Nepal.
-It is governed by the All Nepal Football Association (ANFA).
-The present acting president of ANFA is Karma Kshiring Sherpa.
+Football is the most popular sport in Nepal.
+Approximately a quarter of the population is considered as football fans.
+It is governed by the All Nepal Football Association (ANFA), which oversees the men's and women's national teams as well as domestic club competitions.
+The present president of ANFA is Pankaj Bikram Nembang.
 The current top domestic league is the Martyr's Memorial A Division league.
 The Nepal national football team represents Nepal in all international competitions.

-The 36 district-level FAs, various corporations and local government bodies provide most of the assistance that comes ANFA's way, helping Nepalese football's governing body to organise nationwide tournaments all year round for senior clubs and different age groups, thereby maintaining football's position as the number one sport.
+The 49 district-level FAs, various corporations and local government bodies provide most of the assistance that comes ANFA's way, helping Nepalese football's governing body to organise nationwide tournaments all year round for senior clubs and different age groups, thereby maintaining football's position as the number one sport.
 ANFA recently introduced an annual football calendar, with tournaments for the first division clubs, as well as for the U-19, U-17 and U-14 youth teams.
 The number of football tournaments in Nepal has always surpassed the number of events for other sports.

 For the 2003-2004 season, ANFA organised 24 tournaments across the country and prepared the national and youth teams that took part in the World Cup qualifying matches and the Asian Youth Championship.
 In this season's final tournament, 425 clubs, mostly amateur, participated in the Khukuri Cup at district, regional and senior level.
 Almost 8,000 players, half of whom were registered, played in the nationwide tournament in the space of two.

 Nepal has been a major participant in South Asian competitions.
 However, Nepal in Asian football stage has been a much weaker and less successful national team, having never qualified for the AFC Asian Cup and often fell short in the FIFA World Cup qualification.